raysan5/raylib/README.md

  - [raylib games collection](https://github.com/raysan5/raylib-games)

-contact and networks
+Contact and networks
 ---------------------

-raylib is present in several networks and raylib community is growing everyday.
+raylib is present in several networks and the raylib community is growing everyday.
 If you are using raylib and enjoying it, feel free to join us in any of these networks.
 The most active network is our [Discord server](https://discord.gg/raylib)! :)

  - Webpage: [https://www.raylib.com](https://www.raylib.com)
  - Discord: [https://discord.gg/raylib](https://discord.gg/raylib)